 Mauritius is known for its beaches, lagoons and reefs.
 You can spend a fabulous time here at the beaches, playing games and going swimming in the crystal clear waters.
 The place is also good for scuba diving and other thrilling activities.
-The place also has great local markets where you can shop for little trinkets and baubles.
+Mauritius also has great local markets where you can shop for little trinkets and baubles.
+While it offers a myriad of advetures, there are a number of things not do in Mauritius that you should keep in mind.
 If you are looking for a relaxed holiday where you can spend some quality time with your family members, then Mauritius should be on top of your list.
 While you are on a holiday, the excitement is at its peak.
-We’ve shortlisted 10 things not to do in Mauritius to have a safe and fulfilling trip.
+We’ve shortlisted things not to do in Mauritius to have a safe and fulfilling trip.

 13 Things Not To Do In Mauritius

+Mauritius is a tropical paradise.
+However, even in this paradise, you will have to be careful of a few things so as to not disrupt the peace or sentiments of the locals.
 While there are a lot of touristy things to know before going to Mauritius, you should also be aware of the things that you should avoid doing while you are at a certain place.
-So, we have compiled a list of things that you should not do while you are Mauritius:
+So, we have compiled a list of things not do in Mauritius on your exotic vacation:

 - Don’t Hike Without A Guide